a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 			1. You can solve every problem (you can use them to get to the end)
 				1. Trying to find a set of axioms spent careers
 					1. Proved that it is impossible to find such axioms
+						1. May be Goldbach's conjecture is true but it is impossible to prove

 ## Lec 2 ##
+1.

 ## Lec 3 ##
 ## Lec 4 ##
 ## Lec 5 ##